An Apple A Day

 Almost done with the canning!

 You figure out quickly how many bowls of apples you can cook down at a time, depending on your pots.
 I tend to prepare apples for sauce, peeling what I need to because of blemishes and coring each one.
 But instead of using the entire contents of cooked apples for sauce, I drain off a bit of juice with a jelly bag first.
-Then I throw the apple mash into my good old Nutri Bullet (which I blew the gasket on with this practice – OK, OK time for a Ninja) and whip it, whip it good.
+Then I throw the apple mash into my good old Nutri Bullet and whip it, whip it good.
 The skins melt into nothing, keeping the fiber and adding a beautiful blush to my sauce.

 I made quite a bit of apple sauce this year, about 6 quarts and 6 pints so peeling all those apples would have driven me bonkers.
 You may be thinking, wow this is a lot of apple sauce for one family.
 And it is!
 I’ll be using over half of this throughout the year as I make my Crunchiest Granola Recipe.

-I go by the University of Minnesota’s Extension info when canning.
-I use the hot water bath canning method listed HERE.
+I go by the University of Georgia’s info when canning.
+For applesauce I use the hot water bath canning method listed HERE.
 I also froze a few jars of both sizes, because I ran out of space, and steam (ha).

 Freezing Apples